Osmana1993/Quiz/README.md

 # Quiz

 ## Description
-this site for generate password.
+this site is code quiz .
 ## Table Of Content
 - [Description](#description)
 - [Table Of Content](#table-of-content)